spotxmobile/spotx-brightcove-android/README.md

-##Who Can Use the Plugin
+## Who Can Use the Plugin

 To use the plugin, you need to be a SpotX publisher and use the Brightcove Player SDK for Android.

 ### Become a SpotXchange Publisher

-If you are not already a SpotXchange publisher, click [here](http://www.spotxchange.com/publishers/apply-to-become-a-spotx-publisher/) to apply.
+If you are not already a SpotX publisher, click [here](http://www.spotxchange.com/publishers/apply-to-become-a-spotx-publisher/) to apply.

 ## What the Plugin Does